-However, I was lucky and worked with some excellent skills teachers who showed me what morning meeting could be to expand communication, expand interaction, teach turn taking, and work on group participation–all skills our students need to be independent and to move to the next, less restrictive, environment.
+However, I was lucky and worked with some excellent skills teachers who showed me what Autism Circle meeting in the morning could be to expand communication, expand interaction, teach turn taking, and work on group participation–all skills our students need to be independent and to move to the next, less restrictive, environment.
 As I began to see what was being done, it became one of my favorite times of day and creating activities that were functional, age-appropriate, and meaningful became a goal.
 In fact, the first books I wrote were for children to generalize vocabulary knowledge from discrete trials to group settings in morning meeting.

 In addition, that last skill of maintaining their behavior when it’s not their turn is hard for many of our students.
-So, finding ways for them to be engaged throughout the time of morning meeting is an important skill and I want to share some ideas on ways to increase communication and engagement throughout the process.
+So, finding ways for them to be engaged throughout the time of morning meeting is an important skill.
+So, I want to share some ideas on ways to increase communication and engagement throughout the process.

-1. Have a schedule
+1. Have an Autism Circle Meeting schedule

 2. Offer choices

 If a student chose what song to sing or knows he will get a choice, he might be more motivated to participate.
-It’s also a good way to cue speech to make a choice or use augmentative communication like picture exchange or electronics to state a preference.
+It’s also a good way to cue speech.
+Students make a choice or use augmentative communication like picture exchange or electronics to state a preference.
 These are often goals for many of our students that can be practiced in morning meeting.

 3. Use manipulatives / visuals

-This is one of the best lessons I have learned over time to keep students of any age engaged.
-Give them something to hold on to and something they can see that cues them to attend.
+This is one of the best lessons I have learned to keep students of any age engaged.
+Give them something to hold.
+Increase engagement by having something they can see.
+That cues them to attend.